wp-plugins/email-newsletter/readme.txt

 1. Fixed small bug on export csv page (Missing argument 3 for download).
 2. Charset utf-8 has been updated in the subscribe email page, so that it will support email for all the languages.

+= 15.0 =

+Option to setup Double Opt In or Single Opt In.
+Double Opt In, means subscribers need to confirm their email address by an activation link sent them on a activation email message.
+Single Opt In, means subscribers do not need to confirm their email address.